Profile

 Java & Spring Fullstack

 Fullstack roles with a Java and Spring backend, typically paired with React, Angular, or JSP and Thymeleaf on the frontend.
-Spring Boot, Hibernate, Maven, JUnit, and Spring Cloud anchor the backend toolkit alongside legacy JEE and WebLogic in some organizations.
-The dominant fullstack profile by hiring volume, concentrated in enterprises and consulting.
+Spring Boot, Hibernate, Maven, JUnit, and Spring Cloud anchor the backend tools, alongside legacy JEE and WebLogic in some organizations.
+Concentrated in enterprises and consulting.

 Spring + React AppsEnterprise Web ProductsBanking Frontends + APIsJEE-Backed Stacks